mrsuperei/llm-mux/docs/amp-cli-integration.md

 # Amp CLI Integration Guide

-This guide explains how to use CLIProxyAPI with Amp CLI and Amp IDE extensions, enabling you to use your existing Google/ChatGPT/Claude subscriptions (via OAuth) with Amp's CLI.
+This guide explains how to use llm-mux with Amp CLI and Amp IDE extensions, enabling you to use your existing Google/ChatGPT/Claude subscriptions (via OAuth) with Amp's CLI.

 ## Table of Contents